flaneurette/Luxa/README.md

 # Requirements
 PHP, MYSQL, mod_rewrite

+# API
+By default, the API writes JSON data.
+Possible outputs:

+1. filetype=csv will output CSV
+2. filetype=array will output an array
+3. filetype=JSON (or blank) will output JSON

 # Uses
 It could be used with a JavaScript framework like VUE.js, React or UX.js, which also accepts JSON data objects: https://github.com/flaneurette/UX.js